MeniShteinberg/Cost-Manager-Front-end/README.md

 ## Smart Spend - My Personal Cost Manager

 ## Overview
 A front-end web application for managing personal costs.
-The user interface is in English, and the main currency is USD.
+The main currency is USD.

 ## Features
 * **Add Cost Items:** Users can add new expenses by specifying the sum, currency, category, and description.